jeffsham/react-on-gae/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 The react app deploys entirely in the static_files part of the app.yaml.
-The nodejs server provides an API at all url patterns prefixed with /api.
+The Express server provides an API at all url patterns prefixed with /api.
 To deploy this to app engine run `gcloud app deploy` (see https://cloud.google.com/sdk/docs/quickstarts for installation of the Cloud SDK).

 ### `npm run eject`